Znerf/mapreduce-eg/README.md

 * Kaleb

 ## Disclaimer
-This is tested on ubuntu local server and might not work on Apple owned operating system.
+This is tested on ubuntu local server and might not work on Apple owned ARM based operating systems.

 Server spec:
 * 4gb ram